jphall663/interpretable_machine_learning_with_python/README.md

 ### H2O Aquarium (recommended)

-H2O Aquarium is a free educational environment that hosts these notebooks among many other H2o-related resources.
+H2O Aquarium is a free educational environment that hosts versions of these notebooks among many other H2o-related resources.
 To use these notebooks in Aquarium:

 1. Navigate to the Aquarium URL: https://aquarium.h2o.ai.